 Asia is hot spot for aspiring CELTA/TESOL teachers.
 The region’s high salaries, low cost of living and the West’s continuing fascination with Asian society and culture are three major factors in this trend.
-After covid lockdowns, many of the English language schools have reopened and are wanting overseas trained English language teachers.
+After covid lockdowns, many of the English language schools have reopened (if they survived) and are wanting overseas trained English language teachers.
 So if you are wanting to spend an extended time in Asia, one of the best ways to travel and work abroad in Asia is to Teach English.
-In this post I will discuss the qualifications you need and how you can get a job to teach English in Asia.
-Let’s get into it!

 Why Do Asians Want to Learn English?